codeship/screencast-storyboards/storyboards/rails-bitbucket-heroku.md

 We select "Ruby on Rails" as our framework.
 This prepopulates the setup commands and the test commands for us.

-![Codeship Technology Ruby on Rails][screenshot-codeship-technology-bitbucket]
+![Codeship Technology Ruby on Rails][screenshot-codeship-technology-selected]